What can you expect in your baby's first week?

 How should a one-week-old baby be cognitively developing?

-At one week old, your baby will have instinctive brain function, that is to know how to breathe, feed, sleep and poo.
+At one week old, your baby will have instinctive brain function, which is to know how to breathe, feed, sleep, and poo.
 They won’t yet be able to fully perceive everything, think properly, remember things, understand language or have full physical coordination.

 What jabs should a one-week-old baby have?

 A scary thought for any parent, but luckily childhood vaccinations don’t start until your little one is eight weeks old.
 That said, why not get prepared for that milestone now, here’s some advice on how to keep your baby calm during routine vaccinations.

 How much should a one-week-old baby be sleeping?

 Newborns sleep up to 16 to 17 hours a day, but unfortunately for you, it’s not all at once (or when you want it!)
 Your newborn will typically sleep for two to four hours at a time through the day and night, making your schedule irregular and tiring.
 You’re likely to be up a lot during the night to comfort, change or feed them in the first few weeks.
 Read these top tips on dealing with the night feed, from real mums!

 How much should a one-week-old baby be eating?

 The answer to this depends on whether you’ve chosen to breastfeed or not.
 Breastfed babies usually need less milk than formula fed.
 However, because babies can’t control their milk intake from the formula, they may vomit if they drink too much.

 A good guide for day by day is as follows: